herodevs/cli/README.md

 The CLI's scanning commands (`hd scan eol` and `hd scan sbom`) are designed to be non-invasive:

-* They do not install dependencies or modify package manager files (package-lock.json, yarn.lock, etc.)
+* They do not install dependencies or modify package manager files (package-lock.json, yarn.lock, etc.) test
 * They analyze the project in its current state
 * If you need dependencies installed for accurate scanning, please install them manually before running the scan